Arghya-Bandyopadhyay30/Random-Joke-Generator/README.md

 ## License

 The Random Joke Generator is under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the application in accordance with the terms of this license.
+You are free to use, modify, and distribute the application by the terms of this license.
 See the [LICENSE](LICENSE) file for more details.

 ---